angelo-wf/elsemble/DOC.md

 - `.macro <name>, [blocklabel, ...]`: Start a macro definition for the macro names `name`, needing the amount of arguments provided.
 The arguments are block labels which are defined when the macro is called.
 - `.endmacro`: Ends a macro definiton.

-Block-labels can be defined within a repeat statement and are unique per macro call.
+Block-labels can be defined within a macro definition and are unique per macro expansion.

 Macros cannot be defined within other macros and cannot be redefined.